MLB on TBS: Regular season

 During the regular season from 2008 to 2021, TBS broadcast a weekly game nationally on Sunday afternoons, under the title Sunday MLB on TBS.
 These games were not exclusive to TBS and were blacked out in local markets, to protect the stations that held the local broadcast rights to the games.
 In the affected areas, simulcasts of programming from sister network HLN air in place of the games.
 Under the deal, TBS could show an alternate game in those markets, but the network did not elect to do so through the 2021 season.

 Despite initial reports that TBS would carry games on Memorial Day, Independence Day, and Labor Day, these holiday games are not part of the contract.
-For many years, games on these holidays were shown on ESPN, but that network has discontinued them, with the occasional exception of when they fell into the regular Sunday/Monday/Wednesday night slots.
+For many years (until 2021), games on these holidays were shown on ESPN (from 2022 on it airs on MLB on FS1/MLB Network Showcase), but that network has discontinued them, with the occasional exception of when they fell into the regular Sunday/Monday/Wednesday night slots however TBS will air one on Independence Day in 2023 due to it airing on Tuesday.

 TBS released a partial schedule of its inaugural slate of Sunday games on February 27, 2008.
 More games would be added as the season progressed, generally two weeks before each telecast date.
 TBS has the second pick of game after ESPN.

-Consequently, due to its non-exclusivity, highlights of a scheduled Sunday afternoon game that aired on MLB on TBS were not shown on the ESPN baseball highlight show Baseball Tonight, nor were live simulcasts and highlights of the said game on the MLB.TV subscription service; instead local broadcasts of the scheduled game were shown.
+Consequently, due to its non-exclusivity, highlights of a scheduled Sunday afternoon game that aired on MLB on TBS were not shown on the ESPN baseball highlight show Baseball Tonight, nor were live feeds and highlights of the said game on the MLB.TV subscription service; instead local broadcasts of the scheduled game were shown.
 However, highlights of an MLB on TBS game did air on the MLB on Fox weekly program This Week in Baseball (until it was canceled in 2011), as well as MLB Tonight on the MLB Network.

-Starting with the 2022 season, TBS' weekly games were moved to Tuesday nights, with blackout rules still in effect in the affected teams' local markets.
+Starting with the 2022 season, TBS' weekly games were moved to Tuesday nights, with blackout rules still in effect in the affected teams' local markets, the network has the option to air an early or late game each week (or both if it elects to not air a game on another given week, with the time slot not selected airing on MLB Network).
 The Tuesday night program was expected to include a 30-minute studio show before and after each game.